Choosing the Right Fire Sprinkler System is the First Step

 Dry sprinkler systems are used in unconditioned spaces where temperatures have the potential to fall below freezing.
 Though equally effective at extinguishing fire, dry sprinklers generally require more maintenance and are typically more costly to install and maintain.
 Dry-pipe systems can also be used as subsystems for more complex wet systems such as in attics, warehouses or refrigerated storage areas.

 Like clean agent suppression systems, pre-action fire sprinkler systems are used in environments where water could potentially damage high-valued assets like those housed in vaults, museums, libraries or data centers.
 Pre-action sprinkler systems are charged with pressurized air or nitrogen.
 The water is held back by an electric pre-action valve which is controlled by an automatic fire detection system.
 This allows for investigation of the emerging fire before water is released, thus sparing high-value assets from irreparable water damage.

 Deluge Sprinkler Systems

-Similar to pre-action sprinklers, deluge sprinkler systems are controlled by an early warning detection system which commences the flow of water via an electric deluge valve.
+Like pre-action systems, deluge sprinkler systems are typically connected to an early warning detection system, which controls the flow of water via an electric deluge valve.
 Deluge sprinkler systems feature open sprinkler heads, so that when the valve activates, water is released through all heads simultaneously.
 High-capacity water release is needed in large areas such as airplane hangars, fuel-loading facilities, power plants, as well as facilities which store or process chemicals or hydrocarbon.